top of page

 The noun 'malevolence' finds its etymological roots in the Latin language.
 It is derived from the Latin word 'malevolentia,' which consists of 'male' meaning 'ill' or 'bad' and 'volentia' meaning 'will' or 'desire.'
 Therefore, 'malevolence' can be understood as a feeling or expression of ill will, malice, or hostility towards others, reflecting a desire or will to harm or cause harm.
 The etymology of 'malevolence' underscores the negative and harmful nature of this emotion or attitude, as it is rooted in the concept of a malevolent will or intention directed towards others.

-Find the meaning of malevolence
+Quiz: Find the meaning of the noun malevolence:

 Try Again!